James Bickford (racing driver): Quarter Midgets (2004–2010)

-2010: Bandoleros
+Bandoleros (2010)

-At the beginning of his Bandolero season, James was eleven years old.
-In his first race at Ukiah Speedway on April 10, 2010, he won the trophy dash and came in second in the A-main.
-He then won the Bandolero race at All-American Speedway in Roseville, California on April 17, along with trophy dash and heat race.
-In late April, 2010, he raced again at Ukiah and set a new track record with a lap of 15.324 seconds.
+Bickford began his Bandolero season at age eleven.
+In his first race at Ukiah Speedway on April 10, 2010, he won the trophy dash and finished second in the A-main.
+On April 17, he won the Bandolero race at All-American Speedway in Roseville, California, along with the trophy dash and heat race.
+In late April 2010, he set a new track record at Ukiah with a lap of 15.324 seconds.

-Regarding the Bandolero car, James said: “The cars are fragile and they bend easy.
+Bickford described the challenges of the Bandolero car: "The cars are fragile and they bend easy.
 Some drivers go out on the first day, crash into a wall, and total the car.
-You have to be under control.”
-While driving Bandoleros, he won six main-events in just 14 starts and won Rookie of the Year at Ukiah Speedway.
+You have to be under control."
+He won six main events in just 14 starts and earned Rookie of the Year at Ukiah Speedway.

-James was required to race 40 Bandolero races before moving up to a Legends car.
-Before getting his Legends car, James had the opportunity to test drive a friend’s.
-Tom had bought James’ Bandolero car from Tony Stewart’s General Manager, Joe Custer.
-At the end of a conversation between the two men in 2010, Joe had invited James to visit his home in Charlotte, North Carolina and try out his son, Cole Custer’s, Legends car.
+Before acquiring his own Legends car, Bickford had the opportunity to test drive one belonging to Cole Custer, son of Joe Custer, Tony Stewart's General Manager.
+Tom Bickford had purchased James's Bandolero car from Joe Custer, who subsequently invited Bickford to visit Charlotte, North Carolina to try out Cole's Legends car.